Mixologist Lynnette Marrero of Drinksat6 - Biography

 New York, NY

-Lynnette Marrero’s “spirited” career began when she accepted a job at New York’s Flatiron Lounge, working alongside cocktail savant Julie Reiner.
-Realizing her true calling, Marrero quickly made the transition from cocktail waitress to bartender.
-After learning the ropes at Flatiron Lounge, she became a senior bartender at Freeman’s NYC.
-This led Marrero to team up with Brian Miller, consulting and designing the bar program for Elettaria in Manhattan’s West Village, where she worked closely with the chef to create an award-winning cocktail menu.
+Bartender Lynnette Marrero’s spirited career began when she accepted a job at New York’s Flatiron Lounge, working alongside cocktail savant Julie Reiner.
+Realizing she had a passion, Marrero made the transition from server to bartender.
+And after rising a senior bartender at Freemans, she moved to Elettaria in the West Village, where she worked with the Brian Miller to create an award-winning cocktail menu.

-But it wasn’t just culinary collaboration that sparked Marrero’s talents.
-While at Elettaria, her passion for rum was ignited—she worked to perfect the art of mixing rums, even spending a week shadowing the Zacapa Rum Master Blender in Guatemala.
-This opportunity led Marrero to work for Diageo as a Rum Ambassador for two years.
-She returned to consulting with her company Drinksat6.
-As beverage director of Rye House, Marrero won Time Out’s Eat Out Awards for “Best New Cocktail Bar” and “Best Bar Restaurant Hybrid.”
-With her partner Jim Kearns, Marrero also created the cocktail program at the Astor Room in the famed Kaufman Astoria studios.
+While at Elettaria, her passion for rum was ignited, which led Marrero to work for Diageo as a rum ambassador for two years and to the founding of her consulting company, Drinks at 6.
+With Marrero as beverage director of Rye House, the establishment won Time Out’s Eat Out Award for “Best New Cocktail Bar” and “Best Bar Restaurant Hybrid.”
+With her partner Jim Kearns, Marrero created the cocktail program at the Astor Room in the Kaufman Astoria Studios.

 Mixologist Lynnette Marrero